-Natural Release: After the cooking time as ended, the device will begin counting back upwards, as it comes down to normal pressure.
+- Natural Pressure Release: After the cooking time as ended, the device will begin counting back upwards, as it comes down to normal pressure.
 Carry-over cooking continues during this time, which is why delicate things like fish and vegetables don’t often use this method.
-You will know it’s finished when the silver circle next to the venting/sealing knob, drops.
-This is my preferred method, but definitely the slower of the two.
+You will know it’s finished when the float valve (silver circle next to the venting/sealing knob), drops.
+This is my preferred method to depressurize the Instant Pot, but definitely the slower of the two.

-Quick Release: Using a towel or pot holder to toggle the knob from sealing to venting manually.
+- Quick Pressure Release: This method involves using a towel or pot holder to toggle the pressure release valve from sealing to venting manually.
 If you are short on time, this can be carefully used.
 Be aware that if you are cooking meat, this often results in it being tougher, as the change in pressure is fast and drastic.
-It can also make a mess when cooking very liquid-y dishes.
+It can also make a mess when cooking very liquidy dishes.
 Be very careful not to have any exposed skin in the way of the releasing steam-- it will be HOT!

 - 1 large onion diced

 - 1 green bell pepper diced

 - 2 4 oz. cans diced green chiles

 - 1 tbsp. cumin